rupalph/feed-service/README.md

 # FeedService

 Restful Services to retrieve User Feeds (tweets).
 Feed service will return upto 100 most recent tweets for a logged in user.
-Currently uses in memory database using hashmap
+Currently uses in memory database using hashmap.

 ## Usage
 1. Call Login-Service, obtain Security token.